systemsdk/docker-nginx-php-laravel/readme.md

 ## Setting up DEV environment
 1.You can clone this repository from GitHub or install via composer.

-Note: Delete `storage/mysql-data` folder if it is exists.
+Note: Delete `storage/mysql-data` folder if it exists.

 If you have installed composer and want to install environment via composer you can use next cmd command:
 ```bash